skypilot-org/skypilot/docs/source/examples/docker-containers.rst

   run: |
     # Will run inside container

+If you have a development environment set up within a Docker image, it can be utilized as the runtime environment for your tasks across various cloud providers.
+This proves beneficial when dealing with a complex development environment that is challenging to configure on a new virtual machine, such as dependencies on specific versions of CUDA or cuDNN.

 For Docker images hosted on private registries, you can provide the registry authentication details using :ref:`task environment variables <env-vars>`: